 Individualized sessions with professors to analyze test items and make revisions.

-This short video contrasts traditional exam administration efforts to digital services provided by the LAC.
+This short video compares traditional exam administration efforts to digital services provided by the LAC.

 Are “open book” exams allowed in the centre?

 Yes.
-The LAC accommodates instructor requests.
+The LAC accommodates instructor requests for this exam style.
 We have administered open textbooks, open internet, and "open anything" exams.

 Does the instructor have to proctor the exam?